rayslxu/kmmp/README.md

 kmmp
 ====

-A greedy-based approximation algorithm and a exhaustive search algorithm for the kMMP product selection problem
+A greedy-based approximation algorithm and an exhaustive search algorithm for the kMMP product selection problem.
+The kMMP problem aim to find the k most marketable products under a given market condition.